 The Guide to Choosing the Perfect Data Center

-Redundancy: Maybe the most important aspect of a data center is keeping your business up and running.
+Redundancy: Arguably the most important aspect of a data center is keeping your business up and running.
 What are your redundancy plans?
 Do you care if your servers go down for an hour, a day, a week?
-If so, removing single points of failure is the key.
-A uninterruptible power supply fed by a generator for short-term power is needed if the other power source fails.
+Removing single points of failure is the key.
+An Uninterruptible Power Supply fed by a generator for short-term power is needed if the other power source fails.
 Battery backups on everything from routers to switches must also be set up for redundancy.

-Reliability: Let’s continue talking about the importance of uptime when considering the right data center provider.
-Data centers are broken into Tiers I, II, III, and IV.
-The higher the Tier level, the greater the expected availability.
-Here is a breakdown of downtime over a period of one year (525,600 minutes):
+Reliability: Let’s continue talking about uptime.
+The Uptime Institute classifies data centers into four tiers.
+The higher the tier level, the greater the expected availability.
+Here is a breakdown of downtime over a period of one year:

 Connectivity: Some data centers are limited to just a few network carriers.
 Seek out a carrier-neutral facility that grants your enterprise access to global carriers.
 Both HostDime’s current Orlando facility and upcoming data center facility have been designed to be major peering and connection HUBs for networks in the Southeastern United States and for South American companies.
 We operate one of Florida’s most robust and redundant networks with close to 100 gigabits of redundant fiber capacity thanks to Tier 1 network providers.